#(history class lol)

 Tumblr media Tumblr media

 The nipple didn't stay hidden for long but made a quick comeback in the Regency evening fashion.
 It was somewhat scandalous by this point, and the nipple and sheer fabrics of the Regency fashion gained much scorn and satire.
 The styles that were in the high danger nip slip territory and those that allowed the nipple to show through fabric, were still quite popular.
-The sleeves had been mid length for two centuries, but in 1790s they had made a split between evening and day wear.
+The sleeves had been mid length for two centuries, but in 1790s they had made a (rough) split between formal and informal wear.
 The evening sleeves were tiny, just covering the shoulder.
 Showing that would have been a little too much.
 Like a bare boob?
 A risque choice but fine.
 A shoulder?
 Straight to the horny jail.
 (I'm joking they did have sheer sleeves and sometimes portraits with exposed shoulder.)
 But long sleeves became the standard part of the day wear.
 Getting sun was still not acceptable for the same reasonable and unreasonable reasons.
 Day dresses did also usually have higher necklines or were at least worn with a chemisette to cover the neckline.
 Fine Indian muslin was a huge trend.
 It was extremely sheer and used in multiple layers to build up some cover.
 There were claims that a gust of wind would render the ladies practically naked, though because they were wearing their underclothing including a shift, which certainly wasn't made from the very expensive muslin, I'm guessing this was an exaggeration.
 Especially though in the first decade, short underboob stays were fairly popular, so combined with a muslin, nipples were seen.
 Here's an early 1798 example of exactly that.
 The short stays did disappear eventually, but in 1810s the extremely small bodices did provide nip slip opportunities, as seen in this 1811 fashion plate.

 Tumblr media Tumblr media